 Above, where three days had passed, the Beran continued to debate Brennan’s fate.
 High Weaver Quinlan had called on Kengar the night of Brennan’s arrest and took his praise of Brennan’s family and character to the discussions; Kengar himself had departed immediately to alert Daldria and Mitchas of their son’s situation.
 Duke Nóe had arrived via the rivers that morning, and Faolan overland from Polar; thus was their party complete, and Màtac’s sentence close at hand.
 Régan prowled in the wings.

 ‘The penalty for High Treason is execution.’
 Though Alsandul spoke softly his voice brought quiet to the table.
 ‘Yet we cannot execute a Miggestian migrant and expect no consequence in our agreement with Custodia Galluel.’

 __‘Hear, hear!’
 Quinlan thumped the table.
 High Counsellor Maik and High Commander Boadicae nodded.

 __Disgruntled noises issued from Nóe and High Architect Faolan.
 Hailen, second of the High Weavers, remained impassive.

 __Màtac considered.
 He eyed Régan.
 ‘Leave us.’

-__The Princess stood and thundered toward the doors, slapping a fear-struck guard in his fumbling and tearing the door open herself.
+__The Princess stood and thundered toward the doors, slapping a fear-struck guard in his fumbling and tore the door open herself.
 Quiet cursing frothed in her wake.

 __The door fell closed; the Custodin reopened his eyes; and to the Beran he spoke: ‘The fires will not scorch our vision of a renewed city, nor the misdeeds of servants undermine.
 Let him be kept here under key, and given to Lady Galluel in March.
 Guards!
 Collect him so he might learn that the Golden Throne knows mercy; and let him fear the iron fist of the Miggestian Custodia.’